ibexa/documentation-developer/docs/tutorials/field_type/7_add_content_and_edit_views.md

 After these steps you should see correct information when viewing Content Item in the Content structure tab in PlatformUI.

-You should now be able to display a Content item with this Field Type from the front office, with a fully functional embed:
+You should now be able to display a Content item with this Field Type, with a fully functional embed:

 ![Final result of the tutorial](img/fieldtype_tutorial_final_result.png)